 It’s another Monday morning and you’re sitting in your usual spot, sipping bitter coffee, and listening to the EVP drone on about sales objectives.
 Ten minutes into the meeting and you’re thinking how excoriating it is to sit here.
 Your mind begins to wander and your thoughts key in on pursuing your passions.
 You might even be wondering how you got to this place.
 When you took this job, five, ten, maybe twenty years ago, you planned on retiring from this company.

 Pursuing your passion sounds great!
-The reality is you have got a mortgage, children, or ageing parents to worry about.
+The reality is you have got a mortgage, children, or aging parents to worry about.
 It’s not just about what you want anymore.
 Besides it’s kind of scary leaving the comfort of a job you could do blindfolded for something you don’t know if you would even enjoy.

 What you are feeling is perfectly normal.
-Now a days, most people switch careers multiple times.
+Nowadays, most people switch careers multiple times.
 That makes more sense than choosing a career, in our early twenties, and expecting to remain in that career until retirement.
 Some people do, but the vast majority of us end up changing careers at least twice in our lifetime.

 How do we make a career shift after 40 with minimal disruption?
 Any life transition involves disruption.
 That is the first piece to understand when shifting careers.
 Acknowledging that change requires creating and living in chaos, for a while, is huge!
 Once you make peace with that, then you have taken your first step towards making a career change.